nicholasray/web-team-quickstart/README.md

 php maintenance/populateInterwiki.php
 ```

+8) Copy the `update.sh` and `.htaccess` files found in this repo into your
+`mediawiki` folder.
+When run the`update.sh` script updates your core,
+extensions, and skins.

 If everything goes to plan, you should be on your way! 🎉

 Note: You will also find an [update script](update.sh) in this repo which can be used